gomorpheus/morpheus-apidoc/source/includes/_cluster_layouts.md

-offset | 0 | Offset of records you want to load sort | name | Sort order direction | asc | Sort direction, use 'desc' to reverse sort phrase |  | Name, description and provision type name, restricts query to only load service plans which contain the phrase specified provisionType | false | Provision type code filter, restricts query to only load cluster layouts of specified provision type
+offset | 0 | Offset of records you want to load sort | name | Sort order direction | asc | Sort direction, use 'desc' to reverse sort phrase |  | Name, description and provision type name, restricts query to only load cluster layouts which contain the phrase specified provisionType |  | Provision type code filter, restricts query to only load cluster layouts of specified provision type

-## Get a Specific Service Plan
+## Get a Specific Cluster Layout

 ```shell
 curl "$MORPHEUS_API_URL/api/library/cluster-layouts/1" \